Critics push U.S. to help Europe by taking more refugees

 Immigration has become a major issue in the campaign leading up to the 2016 presidential election.
 Billionaire businessman Donald Trump has risen to the top of the Republican field with a hardline stance calling for deportation of undocumented migrants and a wall along the U.S.-Mexico border, but said last week he would consider allowing Syrians into the United States.

-Another Republican presidential candidate, John Kasich, also appearing on ABC's "This Week," said he favored a somewhat enhanced U.S. role with the refugees but that the situation was not primarily a Washington problem.
+Another Republican presidential candidate, John Kasich, also appearing on ABC's "This Week," said he favoured a somewhat enhanced U.S. role with the refugees but that the situation was not primarily a Washington problem.

 "I think we do have a responsibility in terms of taking some more folks in, making sure they assimilate," he said.
 "This is fundamentally an issue Europe has to come to grips with.
 We can provide some humanitarian aid to them."